quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 The client IP address is 16 octets.
 If an IPv4 address, the last 12 octets are zeroes.

-date-time: The date-time string is a total of 20 octets and encodes the time the token was generated.
-The format of date-time is described in Section 5.6 of
-{{!RFC3339}}.
-This ASCII field MUST use the "Z" character for time-offset.
+Timestamp: The timestamp is a 64-bit integer, in network order, that expresses the number of seconds in POSIX time (see Sec.
+4.16 of {{TIME_T}}).

 Opaque Data: The server may use this field to encode additional information, such as congestion window, RTT, or MTU.
 Opaque data SHOULD also allow servers